You formed your Massachusetts LLC. You did the paperwork. You started operating your business.

-There are a number of reasons you might need to change your Massachusetts LLC’s resident agent.
-Maybe your designated resident agent moved out of state, left the company, or no longer wants the responsibility.
+There are a number of reasons you might need to change your Massachusetts LLC’s registered agent.
+Maybe your designated registered agent moved out of state, left the company, or no longer wants the responsibility.
 Maybe you had assigned the job to yourself, and you no longer want your address on public record.
-Maybe (hopefully) your business has expanded so much that you no longer have time to handle the resident agent responsibilities.
+Maybe (hopefully) your business has expanded so much that you no longer have time to handle the registered agent responsibilities.

 What the State of Massachusetts Says about Changing a Resident Agent